Intracto/buildozer/README.md

 The `watch` task will watch the source files for changes and rebuild a task when a change is detected:

 - Copy files [if needed](#copy)
-- Clean all dest folders
+- Clean all destination folders
 - Lint source code if [configured](#linting)
 - Compiles Sass to CSS
 - Use [autoprefixer](https://github.com/postcss/autoprefixer) for vendor prefixing
-- Add scss sourcemaps
+- Add Sass sourcemaps if applicable
 - Minifies images and svg
 - Transpiles ES6 to ES5
 - Concatenate `.js` files in the `concat` folder